findingcue/git-tips/git-cheat-sheet.md

 	$ git commit

 ## To pull new changes made to repository
-	$ git pull git@github.com:findingcue/git-tips.git
+	$ git pull git@github.com:shahzaibyounis/git-tips.git

-## To push new changes to GITHUB server
+## To push new changes to remote-repository
-	$ git push git@github.com:findingcue/git-tips.git
+	$ git push git@github.com:shahzaibyounis/git-tips.git

-## Do a dry run to see what will be added as a result of 'git add'
+## To see what will be added as a result of 'git add'
 	$ git add -n .

 ## To rename a file
 	$ git mv {old-file-name} {new-file-name}

-## If above doesn't work then try the following sequence which is really what 'git mv' internally does
+If above doesn't work then try the following sequence which is really what 'git mv' internally does

 	$ mv {old-file-name} {new-file-name}
 	$ git rm {old-file-name}
 	$ git add {new-file-name}